Research (PAGE IS INCOMPLETE)

 Understanding and Conserving Tropical Rainforests

-Our research supporting understanding and conservation of Tropical Rainforests integrates remote sensing, field data, and advanced analytical methods to improve monitoring of forest structure, degradation, and function.
+Our research supporting the understanding and conservation of Tropical Rainforests integrates remote sensing, field data, and advanced analytical methods to improve monitoring of forest structure, degradation, and function.
 Work led by Bri Pickstone, a former MSc student, developed canopy height models for the Katingan landscape, demonstrating how spaceborne and airborne data can robustly characterise tropical forest structure (Pickstone et al. 2025).
-Complementing this, Emily Doyle’s PhD research explored the use of GEDI observations to define a forest degradation continuum, drawing on high resolution Cautario LiDAR to link satellite metrics with on-the-ground structural change (Doyle et al. 2025).
+Complementing this, Emily Doyle’s PhD research explored the use of GEDI observations to define a forest degradation continuum, drawing on fine-resolution Cautario LiDAR to link satellite metrics with on-the-ground structural change (Doyle et al. 2025).
 Building on the Cautario collaboration, Jess Thomas is actively developing her PhD chapters on relationships between soil organic carbon, forest structure, and near-surface microclimates.
 In parallel, work led by Guy Lomax, tests synthetic control methodologies for assessing deforestation monitoring approaches.
 These activities are closely aligned with our industry collaborators at Permian and Belian.Earth, reflecting productive and dynamic partnerships.

 PREDICT: Predicting Resilience and Early Detection of Impending Climate Transitions